steveklabnik/workers-steveklabnik.com/wasm/index.md

 I am extremely enthusiastic about [WebAssembly].
 I find it to be a fairly misunderstood technology, however.
 These pages will get you up to speed.

+I'll be updating this page regularly with more content, so check back!

 [WebAssembly]: http://webassembly.org/

 ## Faq